 Evening Star Doji:

-Doji candles are formed when the market opens and closes at the same or almost the same level.
+Evening Doji Stars are formed when the market opens and closes at the same or almost the same level.

 This indecision candlestick pattern helps the traders to give a red flag and thus prevent further buying.